 Paros is well-connected to the rest of the Cyclades by ferry.
 So, if you’re island-hopping, you’ll find frequent connections from Santorini, Paxos, Milos, Ios, and Mykonos.

-The best site for booking ferries in Greece is FerryHopper.com.
+Tip: The absolute best site for booking ferries in Greece is FerryHopper.com.

 So why is Naxos the best Greek Island?